Home -> Small Business

 The owner of a personal service business would have to do some analysis to determine whether any profits should be left in the corporation, or should all be paid out as salaries/bonuses.
 Our Canadian Tax Calculators can do the calculation of the personal taxes under different scenarios.

-CRA Personal Services Business Pilot
+CRA Personal Services Business Investigations

 In July 2022, CRA sent out a communication regarding a PSB project they have commenced.
 See more information on this in the Video Tax News article Personal Services Business - CRA Education Project, which includes a link to the communication sent by CRA.